tmurakami/dexopener/README.md

 You can now even stub the final methods of the Android API using the `dexmaker-mockito-inline` library.
-In addition, the `dexmaker-mockito-inline-extended` library supports for stubbing static methods and spying on the objects created by the Android system such as Activity.
+In addition, the `dexmaker-mockito-inline-extended` library supports for stubbing static methods and spying on an object created by the Android system such as Activity.
 [Here](https://medium.com/androiddevelopers/mock-final-and-static-methods-on-android-devices-b383da1363ad) is an introduction article.